gridpatrik/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

     ```CSharp
     // With client credentials flows the scopes is ALWAYS of the shape "resource/.default", as the
-    // application permissions need to be set statically (in the portal or by PowerShell), and then granted by
+    // application permissions need to be set statically in the portal and then granted by
     // a tenant administrator
     string[] scopes = new string[] { "api://922d4e30-640a-4c02-939a-59d241740b1c/.default" };
     ```